Collabor8Online/c8o_automations/README.md

 We use Automations at Collabor8Online to allow user-defined actions to take place in response to various "triggers".

+(Also note that this gem was developed for use by us.
+We're sharing it in case others find it useful, but depending upon demand, it may not be a true "community" project.
+Finally note that currently it's licensed under the [LGPL](/LICENSE) which may make it unsuitable for some - contact us if you'd like to know about options).

 ## Types of Automation

 Automations fall in to two categories - ScheduledAutomations and Triggers.